 QUICK TIP:

 While it is possible to build a fence on your own, having someone to help you will go a long way to making the construction process easier.
-When you're measuring the area, they can help ensure that you keep the cord straight, they can assist with holding planks in place while you screw them in and lend a hand with just about every part of the project.
+When you're measuring the area, they can help ensure that you keep the cord straight, assist with holding planks in place while you screw them in and lend a hand with just about every part of the project.

 Digging The Post Holes

 When you are ready to dig the holes for the posts, start at the corners.
 You can use a narrow spade or ground drill to go down between 60 and 80cm deep.
-Depending on the terrain, you may need heavier-duty equipment, or more force.
+Depending on the terrain, you may need heavier-duty equipment or more force.

 Ensuring Posts Do Not Rot